tiberlab/tibercad/manual/Sphinx/Complete/modules/ETB.rst

  ``load_path`` : string
     path of  the file  from  which  tb  states  can  be loaded

- ``long_tolerance`` : double
-    tolerance...

  ``guess_conduction`` : double
-     the algorithm try  to  find  the closest eigenvalues to this absolute  value  of  energy (eV).
-If not defined, then by  default it is  calculated internally based on  the band edges.
+     the solver algorithm tries  to  find  the closest eigenvalues to this absolute  value  of  energy (eV).
+If *guess_conduction* is not defined, then by  default it is  calculated internally based on  the band edges.

  ``guess_valence`` : double
-      the algorithm try  to  find  the closest eigenvalues to this absolute  value  of  energy (eV).If not defined, then by  default it is  calculated internally based on  the band edges.
+      the solver algorithm tries  to  find  the closest eigenvalues to this absolute  value  of  energy (eV).If *guess_valence* is not defined, then by  default it is  calculated internally based on  the band edges.

 With  the  keyword *load_states = true* it is  possible to resume a  calculation starting from the last of the states loaded from a  file.
 Also,  one  can use  a  set  of already calculated states for an optical  spectrum calculation (see in the following).